LCOGT/banzai/banzai/tests/site_e2e/README.md

 5. **Cache Drift Reconciliation** - The download worker restores local cache filepaths when replicated database state drifts.

-6. **Smartstack Reduction and Stacking** - Raw stackframes published to the stack queue are reduced to `e09` using the cached calibrations, then stacked into `e45` products with JPEG previews and shipper messages.
+6. **Smartstack Reduction and Stacking** - The tests cover `n00` -> `n09` ->
+   `e45`: raw stackframes are reduced using the cached calibrations, then stacked into final products with JPEG previews and shipper messages.

 7. **Replication Slot Reuse** - Cache initialization succeeds when a publisher replication slot already exists.